 When adding or editing a record, a Linked field contains the Link button, e.g. the Creator field in an Object catalogue record:

-Role, Production reason and School/style are Linked fields which link to records in the Thesaurus; Place links to records in the Geographical thesaurus.
+Role, Production reason and School/style are Linked fields that link to records in the Thesaurus; Place links to records in the Geographical thesaurus.

 As described above, a Linked field is a drop list of values (names, terms, locations, etc.).
 If a record you want to link to is not in the drop list, or you need more detail about a value in the drop list, you would click the Link button to open the Find data for the field box.
 There you can search for a record to link to, view more details about a name / term, and add a new record and link to it if necessary.